 If you plan to stay in the long term (5 years plus) you should probably consider buying a property in Amsterdam.

 Renting a Room / House Share

 If you want to cut costs then consider house sharing or renting a room (kamer) in someone else’s house or apartment.
 This is a popular option for students living outside of official university accommodation and younger working people.

-Other room/house search tactics include using Facebook to get the word out to your network; checking adverts on Craigslist and marktplaats.nl; monitoring noticeboards at supermarkets, libraries, ABC bookshop and universities; or searching for sublet rental apartments on AirBnB, though note there is an official 60 day limit.
+Other room/house search tactics include using social media to get the word out to your network; checking adverts on Craigslist and marktplaats.nl; monitoring noticeboards at supermarkets, libraries, ABC bookshop and universities.

 It is sometimes possible to sublet an apartment (including social housing apartments) from local residents who are leaving town for a period – from a few weeks to up to 12 months.
 This can work well for both parties – a fair rent can be negotiated which is often lower than the private market.
 A temporary “house sitting” contract can be drawn up where the renter agrees to look after the property / plants etc.